Skip to content

 })

-traceUrl should point to a server-side endpoint that forwards OTLP trace requests to Logfire and adds the Authorization header on the server.
+traceUrl should point to a server-side endpoint that accepts OTLP trace requests from your browser instrumentation, forwards them to Logfire, and adds the Authorization header on the server.

 Use diagLogLevel while troubleshooting local browser instrumentation: